tnagatomi/octonotify/README.md

 | `SMTP_USERNAME` | SMTP authentication username | `your-email@example.com` |
 | `SMTP_PASSWORD` | SMTP authentication password | App password for Gmail |
 | `GITHUB_TOKEN` | GitHub token.
 In GitHub Actions, the workflow uses the default token (`github.token`) automatically.
 Set this secret only if you need a PAT (e.g., to monitor private repositories or increase rate limits). | `ghp_...` |

-Notes:

-- `.octonotify/config.yml` contains recipient email addresses.
-Consider keeping your fork private if you don't want to publish them.

 #### Using Gmail